drcscodes/drcs.codes/docs/ai/slides/local-search.md

 ## Transition Model in Partially Observable Environments

-We can think of the transition model between belief states for partially observable problems as occurring in three stages, as depicted in the next slide:
+After we apply an action in a given belief state, we can think of the transition model between belief states for partially observable problems as occurring in three stages, as depicted in the next slide:

 - The **prediction** stage computes the belief state resulting from the action, Result(b,a), exactly as we did with sensorless problems.
 To emphasize that this is a prediction, we use the notation $\hat{b} = Result(b,a)$, where the hat over the $b$ means "estimated," and we also use Predict(b,a) as a synonym for Result(b,a).